eulcey/Wumpus-OGL/README.md

 to its starting position to leave the world.

 ### OpenGL Version
-OpenGL version 3.3 is needed at least
+OpenGL version 3.3 is needed at least.

 The Shaders are also written for GLSL version 330 core.

 Keyboard Controls